Friday, December 30, 2022

 As I reach another milestone, the beach is an ideal place to rejuvenate and plan for another year of discovery and adventure.
 The previous year may have been full of challenges, but I was able to surpass the trials along the way.
 And for this birthday celebration, all I want is a fresh start, to breathe in and out in front of the sea and release the obstacles behind.

 If the sea is a powerful extractor of what's pulling us from getting what we want, I must release all the unwanted and feel a more revitalized and renewed being.
-It feels good!
-And if that heals, then I must make it a birthday tradition to go to the sea, walk on the sand and bathe in the sun.
+It's a profound feeling of healing and connection.
+And if that heals, then I must make it a birthday tradition to go to the sea, walk on the sand, and bathe in the sun.

-The Sunshine Coast may be a laid-back culture, but it's a vibrant community and a paradise to many, especially among outdoor enthusiasts.
-There are many things to do, from water sports like paddle boarding, kayaking, boating, fishing, scuba diving, and kite surfing: to inland activities like hiking, camping, golfing, and mountain climbing.
-It's an endless adventure.
+The Sunshine Coast may have a laid-back culture, but it's a vibrant community and a paradise to many, especially among outdoor enthusiasts.
+The array of activities, from water sports like paddle boarding, kayaking, boating, fishing, scuba diving, and kite surfing to inland activities like hiking, camping, golfing, and mountain climbing, promises an endless adventure.

-There needs to be more than the three-day birthday holiday in Sunshine Coast to try the exciting activities the place has to offer, but I hope to come back to explore and discover more kept secrets of a paradise worth revisiting.
+Three days on the Sunshine Coast for a birthday holiday are not enough to experience all the exciting activities this place has to offer.
+But I'm already looking forward to coming back to explore and discover more of this paradise worth revisiting.

-A road trip on a coastal highway, hiking on a forested trail, camping on a creekside, and a scenic walk on a waterfront park.
-These activities made my day.
-The best birthday on holiday.
+A road trip on a coastal highway, hiking on a forested trail, camping on a creekside, and a scenic walk in a waterfront park made my day.
+It was the best birthday on holiday.
 Sunshine Coast adventure all the way.

 ©️ 2022 Del Cusay